WhatDanDoes/nllb-en-fr/README.md

 This project leverages the software developed by Meta's _No Language Left Behind_ initiative: https://github.com/facebookresearch/fairseq/tree/nllb.

-I wrapped the Meta software in a `python` command-line script and used it to the translate the King James Version of the Holy Bible from 1611 into modern French, German, and Russian using the same publicly-available pre-trained models as the NLLB researchers.
+I wrapped the Meta software in a `python` commandline script and used it to translate the King James Version of the Holy Bible (published 1611) into modern French, German, and Russian using the same publicly-available pre-trained models as the NLLB researchers.
 The `python` script and tests are geared for French.
 If you're interested in repeating the German and Russian translations, these will require manual ad hoc adjustments to the code in `en_to_fr/command.py`.

 Heads up!
 Regular `python` developers may find this all a bit cringy.
-This project was the first time I'd used `python` in ten years.
+I hadn't used `python` in ten years prior to this.
 I am still not really familiar with the tools and culture of the `python` ecosystem.

-_Note to self:_ if you're trying to get the tests to pass, make sure you reinstall the module after every change: `pip install .` (super hokey, I know.
+_Note to self:_ if you're trying to get the tests to pass, make sure you reinstall the module after every change: `pip install .` (Super hokey.
 What's the right way to do this?).

 # Setup

+The hardest part of all this is getting the NLLB stuff to work.
 Set up instructions have been adapted from: https://github.com/facebookresearch/fairseq/blob/nllb/INSTALL.md

 ## Virtual Environments